Isle of Ely (UK Parliament constituency): History

 In the 1924 general election, both the Conservative and Labour candidates increased their vote.
 Mond was defeated.
 The new MP was the Conservative, Sir Hugh Lucas-Tooth, Bt.
 Lucas-Tooth had a long political career, not leaving the House of Commons until 1970, but he only retained this seat for one Parliament until his defeat in 1929.

 The Monds had joined the Conservative Party in 1926 after a disagreement with Lloyd George's land policy.
 However another rich Liberal stood in this constituency in 1929, the flamboyant James de Rothschild.
 He retained the seat for three Parliaments, serving from 1929 to 1945.
 In the 1945 general election de Rothschild came third, the first time this had happened to any Liberal candidate in the constituency.

 It must have appeared that the days when the Isle seat was a Conservative/Liberal marginal had ended in 1945.
 The new Conservative MP, Harry Legge-Bourke, had a majority of 6.1% over Labour, with the Liberal almost 10% further behind.
 He retained the seat until his death in 1973, with Labour in second place.
 The Liberal Party did not contest general elections in 1951, 1955, 1959, 1964 and 1970.
 The Liberal vote in 1966 was only 11.4%.

 Clement Freud gained the seat for the Liberals from the Conservatives in a 1973 by-election during the height of the 1970s Liberal revival.
-He retained this seat until it was abolished in 1983; however, Freud surprisingly lost its successor seat in 1987.
+He retained the seat until it was abolished in 1983 and won the successor seat of North East Cambridgeshire that year, but was defeated in 1987.

 The constituency was renamed in 1983, with most of the territory incorporated into the constituency of North East Cambridgeshire.

 Boundaries

+1918-1974

-In the Representation of the People Act 1918, the county constituency was defined as having the same boundaries as the administrative county of the Isle of Ely, which had been formed in 1889 from a traditional sub-division of the historic county of Cambridgeshire in East Anglia.
+In the Representation of the People Act 1918, the constituency was defined as having the same boundaries as the administrative county of the Isle of Ely, which had been formed in 1889 from a traditional sub-division of the historic county of Cambridgeshire in East Anglia.
 The bulk of the constituency was formed from the abolished Wisbech Division of Cambridgeshire, with the northernmost parts of the abolished Chesterton and Newmarket Divisions, including the city of Ely.